 Domestic Assault Lawyer in Minneapolis

-If you have been accused of or charged with domestic assault in Minnesota, the Law Offices of Barry Hogen can help.
+If you have been accused of or charged with domestic assault in Minnesota, the Barry Hogen Law can help.
 Domestic Assault is a very serious offense and one that is pursued aggressively in Minnesota.
 It is also an accusation that can result in a person being named in an order for protection.
 If that order is violated, then a completely different set of criminal charges can result.

 Nonetheless, there are many times when domestic assault charges are brought because the alleged victim was jealous or angry.
 Perhaps there is a child custody dispute or a divorce happening.